leakspin/leakspin.github.io/resume.md

 </table>

 ### Studies Accomplished
+ * Graduated on Vocational Training (CFGS) - **Administración de Sistemas Informáticos en Red**.
+   2013 - 2015 - IES Luis Vives - Leganés
  * Baccaulerate in **Science**
    2005 - 2011 - IES Matemático Puig Adam - Getafe
- * Graduated on Vocational Training (CFGS) - **Administración de Sistemas Informáticos en Red**.
-   2013 - 2015 - IES Luis Vives - Leganés

 ### Academy Activities
  * 2 years of Bachelor in **Computer Science** - English Course.
    2011 - 2013 - Universidad Carlos III de Madrid - Escuela Politécnica Superior - Leganés.

 ### Proffesional Experience
- * 10 months as **Web Developer, Graphic Designer and System Administrator**.
-   2014 - 2015 - eTuitoo/ComerZialia
+ * Currently as **Developer Team Lead**.
+   2021 - {{ site.time | date: '%Y' }} - Scalefast

    Obligations and responsibilities:
-   * Development of an online shop without any support of an existing platform oriented to online selling (Magento, Prestashop,…).
-   * Launch of multiple WordPress blogs.
-   * Design of the logo for the company with Adobe Photoshop
-   * Design of websites and blog themes
-   * System and local network administration.
+   * Specialization in the payment side of the eCommerce platform.
+   * Implementation of new payment standards (PSD2) or new methods (internal wallet system).
+   * Review, study and estimations of possible developments and overwatching the rest of the developers in the department.

-   The technologies that we used were PHP (Laravel), MySQL, HTML, CSS, JavaScript and operative system and harware tools.
+   The technologies that we use are PHP, MySQL, HTML, CSS, JavaScript, Redis along with SonarQube, PHPUnit and Selenium.

- * 1 year and 11 months as **SQA (Software Quality Assurance) Developer**.
+ * 1 year and 2 months as **Developer Analyst**.
-   2015 - 2017 - Imaweb
+   2019 - 2020 - Scalefast

    Obligations and responsibilities:
-   * Problem tracking and solving concerning the integrity of CRMAuto and its adaptation to different car brands.
+   * Development and maintenance of the eCommerce platform for its different clients.
-   * Development of a script that parses new mail from a mailbox and automatically creates support tickets in order to solve problems concerning the integrity of CRMAuto and its adaptation to different car brands.
+   * Analysis regarding development, maintentance and implications for the requests asked by the clients.
+   * Review, study and improve of payment and fulfillment processes of the platform.
+This included communication with third party providers, including different payment methods (Adyen, PayPal,...) and implementation with warehouses (EDI, API,...).

-   The technologies that we used were PHP, MySQL, HTML, CSS and JavaScript.
+   The technologies that we use are PHP, MySQL, HTML, CSS, JavaScript, Redis along with SonarQube, PHPUnit and Selenium.

- * 6 months as **Developer**.
-   2017 - 2018 - Imaweb

-   Obligations and responsibilities:
-   * Development of a new module oriented for car workshops.
-It is integrated within CRMAuto application.

-   The technologies that we used were MustacheJS for the templatizacion of views, Apache Cordova for the building of mobile application and all the previous technologies used.

  * 1 year and 4 months as **Full-Stack Developer**.
    2018 - 2019 - Web Financial Group